 Story from the Across Canada by Rail

-In a modern world – as someone said – where traveling between destinations is viewed as a waste of time and resources, it’s hard to actually comprehend the beauty of some of the most spectacular train rides on the planet.
+‘In a modern world – as someone said – where traveling between destinations is viewed as a waste of time and resources, it’s hard to actually comprehend the beauty of some of the most spectacular train rides on the planet.
 Far less comfortable, yet far more beautiful and interesting, where the time spent between two destinations is equally captivating and offers many sights and sounds.
 While we are very much in a century where we have no time to stand and stare, there are still some awesome train rides across the globe where the trip itself turns into a destination’.

+There was something appealing about travelling by train from coast-to-coast with thousands of kilometres in between.
 It all captured our imagination and became something we knew we’d regret if we didn’t make it through.
 Canada was calling our names.

 Of course, there were ups and downs and disagreements, as spending 24-hours a day together, particularly in a small space of train seats, is always challenging.
 But underneath all of that was a close bond formed from our shared experiences.
 We also knew that at some point we would need to have to deal with adversity – broken night’s sleep or delays.
-Our train from Jasper to Edmonton was delayed by nine hours.
-The one from Edmonton to Winnipeg, by another six.
+Our train to Edmonton was delayed by nine hours.
+The one to Winnipeg, by another six.
 Sometimes we had to pull over and stop for an extended time in the middle of nowhere to let the freight trains pass.
 At one point, we stood still for over two hours.
 So, what!

 As Mark Twain said, ‘twenty years from now, you will be more disappointed by the things you didn’t do, than by the ones you did do.’
 So, we made the decision to put our dream first, and then make it happen by following through with steel determination.
 In fact, we all need a vision that excites us enough to rise early in the morning, nag us during the day, keep us working late at night, and gets us dreaming and thinking wherever we have a spare moment.